livia23k/livia23k.github.io/_posts/tech/2023-12-2-18749-conceptreview.md

 5. Checkpointing
 > Have a way of giving newborn replicas the correct state
+>
+> Need quiescence to avoid inconsistency

 6. Duplicate detection
 >  Have a way of ensuring replicas do not perform duplicate operations multiple times
+>
+> Needed in all servers. (needed for active server to detect duplicate client messages; needed for passive servers to detect duplicate checkpoint messages)

-7. Deterministic behavior
+7. Logging
-> All replicas behave identically in state and in output when presented with the same inputs
+> Needed in quiescence, and in all servers.

 ##### Properties

+0. Consensus needed

 1. Never lose data